A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 The Merch

 From t-shirts, baseball caps, and hoodies to engraved tumblers, stickers, towels, and scarves, it’s hard to resist taking home some Holy Smokes merchandise.
 When you go, shop early for swag, as they often sell out of their most popular items.
-No one cares if you wear your new Holy Smokes T-shirt over your cute blouse like I did!
-Just roll with it.

 A VIP attendees wearing an official T-shirt and lanyard stands by a huge yellow hog statue at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana